-Monarchs often travel along mountain ridges, so our mountain towns are one of the best places to see them.
-Catch one of Mother Nature’s best displays between September and early October in one of these locations:
+Monarchs often travel along mountain ridges on their way south, so our mountain towns are some of the best places to see them.
+Catch one of Mother Nature’s best displays between September and early October in one of the locations below.

-The Parkway provides several prime spots to view the migration, due to its high elevation and panoramic views.
-Most overlooks allow for at least partial viewing, but here are some of the more popular viewing sites along the BRP:
+The Blue Ridge Parkway‘s high elevation and panoramic views make several spots along Parkway perfect for viewing the migration.
+Most overlooks allow for at least partial viewing, but here are some of the more popular on the BRP to catch these guys:

 - Wagon Road Gap: Parking area at Milepost 412.2.